sandrinodimattia/timecrisis/examples/basic/README.md

-# Time Crisis - Basic Example
+# TimeCrisis - Basic Example

 Build the library first by running this in the root: